nesto-software/openvpn3-applet/README.md

 Alternatively, to start the applet manually, launch the script: `~/.openvpn3-applet/openvpn3applet.sh`.

-To run the script on Wayland, set the environment variable: `GDK_BACKEND=x11`.
+To run the script on XWayland, set the environment variable: `GDK_BACKEND=x11`.

 ## Limitations